munin-monitoring/munin/doc/architecture/syntax.rst

 capabilities
 ^^^^^^^^^^^^
-For the magic marker "capabilities", the following values may be used.
+For the magic marker ``capabilities``, the following values may be used.

 .. index::
    triple: magic marker; capability; autoconf